Treatment for pancreatic cancer depends on the type, location and stage of your cancer (how far it's spread).

 To help control jaundice, a stent can be placed in your bile duct using endoscopic retrograde cholangiopancreatography (ERCP).
 This will help keep the bile duct open and prevent bilirubin – the yellow chemical in bile – from building up and causing jaundice.

 If a stent isn't a suitable option for you, you may need an operation to bypass your blocked bile duct.
-Your surgeon will cut the bile duct just above the blockage and reconnect it to your intestine, which will allow your bile to drain away.
+Your surgeon will cut the bile duct just above the blockage and reconnect it to your intestine, which allows your bile to drain away.

 These types of surgery are much less intensive than surgery carried out on the pancreas.
 The recovery time is much quicker, and people find that their jaundice improves significantly.